cowprotocol/cow-sdk/README.md

 ### Enable tokens (token approval)
-Before we jump to the fun part of creating an order, let's briefly mention some small disclamer.

-The protocol requires you to approve (enable) the sell token before the order can be considered.
+Because of the use of off-chain signing (meta-transactions), users will need to **Enable the sell token**  before signed orders can be considered as valid ones.

-This approval is something that is done once, and after all order creation can be done for free using offchain signing.
+This enabling is technically an `ERC-20` approval, and is something that needs to be done only once.
+After this all order creation can be done for free using offchain signing.

 > For more details see https://docs.cow.fi/tutorials/how-to-submit-orders-via-the-api/1.-set-allowance-for-the-sell-token